CSC120shahe/csc251_team6project/README.md

 - Search for a student by name
 - Update a student's grade
 - Display all student records
+- Sort students by grades(highest to lowest)
+- Sort students by grades(lowest to highest)
+- Fuzzy search
+- Generate demo students
+- Display grades as a bar chart
 - Automatically load and save student data to a file

 ### ✅ Project Type